vgatherps/beautiful-jekyll/_posts/2018-09-02-nontemporal.md

 will simply stall until the store is complete, and then load from ram.

 These instructions should only be used with care and benchmarking+profiling of an application beforehand.
-You're explicitely bypassing the single most important hardware mechanism for making software run fast.
+You're explicitely bypassing the single most important modern hardware optimization.
 Make sure that you consistently have a cache problem, and that nontemporal stores can help it, before having your software use them.

 ### What can we do with just this?